cettt/Advent_of_Code2022/README.md

 # Summary

-Advent of Code is annual event which consits of daily programming puzzles.
+Advent of Code is annual event which consists of daily programming puzzles.
 The event is hosted by [Eric Wastl](http://was.tl/) and takes place between December 1st and December 25th.